Frequently Asked Questions

 Is there health insurance that would support students?

 While CYA does provide supplemental health insurance, we recommend that students rely on their primary coverage from their parents/guardians or their school as their primary insurance coverage.
 Before arriving in Greece, students should check with their current insurance company regarding using their health insurance internationally, and that their insurance covers COVID-19 or pandemic-related treatment in general.
+It should be noted that, as dictated by the Greek health authorities, hospitalization for COVID-19 is available only at specific public hospitals whose fees are extremely low.

 My parents are concerned; is there someone they can talk to regarding their questions?